Autism & Sleepi-Autism

 Autism Sleep problems are one of the frequent difficulties that people with ASD experience.
 According to research, up to 80% of kids with ASD have trouble sleeping, and these issues frequently last into adulthood.
 Sleep issues can significantly affect a person’s entire health, including their mood, behaviour, and cognitive abilities.

-This article will examine 15 probable reasons for sleep disorders in autistic people, including environmental and biological variables, and will offer some possible solutions.
-It is crucial to comprehend the underlying reasons of sleeping issues in people with autism in order to create impactful interventions and enhance their quality of life.
+Next we will examine 15 probable reasons for sleep disorders in autistic people, including environmental and biological variables, and will offer some possible solutions.
+It is crucial to comprehend the underlying reasons for sleeping issues in people with autism to create impactful interventions and enhance their quality of life.

 1. Sleep disruption: People with autism often struggle to fall asleep and stay asleep.
 This can lead to daytime sleepiness, fatigue, and difficulty concentrating.